-Dr. Marci Major, Founder and Director of Music Service Learning, inspires the non-profit’s efforts to provide college students with access to diverse, equitable, and meaningful experiences in music education.
-During the pandemic, in her role as Associate Professor and Chair of Music Education and Music Therapy at West Chester University in Pennsylvania, Dr. Major noticed how students in teacher prep programs were severely lacking field experience inside K-12 classrooms.
+Dr. Marci Major, Founder and Director of Music Service Learning inspire the non-profit’s efforts to provide college students with access to diverse, equitable, and meaningful experiences in music education.
+During the pandemic, she served as Associate Professor and Chair of Music Education and Music Therapy at West Chester University in Pennsylvania.
+Dr. Major noticed how teacher prep students severely lacked field experience inside K-12 classrooms.
 Seeing an opportunity to assist schools faced with the turmoil of closures and programs turned upside down, she recognized a need that could benefit students at both the collegiate and K-12 levels.

-What started as a grassroots effort to provide college students and interns with teaching opportunities for kids in local communities soon grew into an incorporated organization with an executive board, artistic advisors and mentors.
+What started as a grassroots effort to provide college students and interns with teaching opportunities for kids in local communities soon grew into an incorporated organization with an executive board, artistic advisors, and mentors.
 The organization’s project-based experiences supplement the college music education curriculum and provide students with a scholarship to help dismantle the privilege associated with volunteer experiences.
-University interns teach K-12 students in a wide variety of areas, including virtual ensemble work, private music instruction, and student song composition.
-They also work collaboratively with teachers to discuss, deconstruct, and reimagine lesson plans while developing open-access materials for any educator in search of inspiration.
+University interns teach K-12 students in various areas, including virtual ensemble work, private music instruction, and student song composition.
+They also work collaboratively with teachers to discuss, deconstruct, and reimagine lesson plans while developing open-access materials for any educator searching for inspiration.